NCERT Solutions for Class 8 Geography Chapter 3 Agriculture

 Answer: Shifting cultivation or slash-and-burn cultivation is a type of farming activity in which a plot of land is cleared by cutting down trees and burning them.
 The ashes are then mixed with the soil and crops are grown.
 After the land has lost its fertility, it is abandoned.
 The farmers then move to a new place.

-• It leads to deforestation.
+• Loss of biodiversity due to deforestation.

-• It also leads to soil erosion
+• Leads to Soil erosion

 • Burning of trees causes air pollution